symeonmattes/pjsip/README.md

 - PJSIP.stateCallEnd(): Event triggered when a call has ended.
 - PJSIP.stateCallIn(arg0): Event triggered when there is an incoming call. arg0 is the number of the device that calls.

-This methods can be used for changing the layout of the application.
+These methods can be used for changing the layout of the application.

 Further functions have been implemented in www/PJSIP.js, each of which is responsible for different actions in VoIP communications.
 This include: